alvaromb/CS-Trivia/README.md

 CS-Trivia
 =========

-A LaTeX file with basic CS trivia Q&amp;A.
+A LaTeX file with basic CS trivia Q&amp;A plus a Swift Playground with several CS Trivia code problems.